zephyrproject-rtos/zephyr/doc/develop/west/sign.rst

 rimage
 ******

-rimage configuration uses a different approach that does not rely on Kconfig or CMake but on :ref:`west config<west-config>` instead, similar to :ref:`west-building-cmake-config`.
+rimage configuration uses an approach that does not rely on Kconfig or CMake but on :ref:`west config<west-config>`, similar to :ref:`west-building-cmake-config`.

 Signing involves a number of "wrapper" scripts stacked on top of each other: ``west